A Comprehensive Guide to Setting Up Your Go Development Environment

 Clean up build artifacts:

-, you'd typically delete it manually or usego clean -i
+go build, you'd typically delete it manually or usego clean -ito remove installed binaries.

 6. Troubleshooting Common Issues